PlasmaEye/Chocolate-Chip-Cookies/README.md

 - 1 teaspoon Baking Soda
 - 1 teaspoon Baking Powder
 - 1 teaspoon Salt
-- 1 cup Flour
+- 150g Flour
 Stir together then add to existing mixture.

 ### Mix In
-- 2 cups Flour
+- 326g Flour
 - 6 ounces semi-sweet chocolate chips
-Add the flour a cup at a time.
-Add the chocolate chips after adding the last cup of flour and before blending.
+Add the flour a little bit at a time.
+When about half of the flour is left add the chocolate chips to the flour and mix a little bit before adding the flour/chips mixture to the dough.
 This keeps the chocolate chips from clumping at the bottom of the bowl.

 ## Baking Directions
-- Preheat oven to 350 degrees.
+- Preheat oven to 325 degrees.
-- Roll the dough into balls about the size of a golf ball and place on a cookie sheet.
+- Roll the dough into balls a little smaller than a golf ball and place on a cookie sheet.
 Space the balls about 2 inches apart.
-- Bake until the tops of the cookies start to crack and the sides start to brown, usually 8 to 10 minutes.
+- Bake until the tops of the cookies start to crack and the sides start to brown, usually around 12 minutes.
 - Take the cookies out of the oven and leave on the cookie sheet until the sheet is cool enough to hold.
-This lets the cookies cook a little bit more.
+This lets the cookies bake a little bit more.
 - Transfer to a wire rack, and let cool completely.
 - Ensure that the sheet is cooled before placing the next set of cookies on it.